Haiyang-W/GiT/README.md

  - 🚀 **Covering all types of visual understanding tasks**: GiT addresses a spectrum of visual tasks, including object-level tasks (e.g., object detection), pixel-level tasks (e.g., semantic segmentation), and vision-language tasks (e.g., image captioning).
  - 🤗 **Achieving multi-task ability by unified language interface**: Similar to LLM, GiT observes the task synergy effect in multi-task training.
 It fosters mutual enhancement across tasks, leading to significant improvements compared to isolated training.
  - 🔥 **Strong performance on zero-shot and few-shot benchmark**: GiT scales well with model size and data, demonstrating remarkable generalizability across diverse scenarios after training on 27 datasets.

-## 👀 Todo

-- [x] Release the [arXiv](https://arxiv.org/abs/2403.09394) version.
-- [x] SOTA performance of generalist model on multi-tasking benchmark.
-- [x] SOTA performance of generalist model on zero- and few-shot benchmark.
-- [x] Clean up and release the inference code.
-- [x] Clean up and release the training code.
-- [ ] Engineering Optimization (faster).
-- [ ] Joint Training including Language (stronger).
-- [ ] Code Refactoring (now is also a little dirty, sorry for that).

 ## 🚀 Main Results